arjun-menon/pypage/docs/index.rst

 The include function
 ''''''''''''''''''''

-If you want to include (as in, substitute) a file directly without processing it with pypage, you can use the ``include`` function.
+If you want to include (as in, substitute) a file directly without processing it with PyPage, you can use the ``include`` function.
 It functions like the ``inject`` function, taking the path to a file as argument, and returning the contents of the file unprocessed.